Abled-Taha/Random-Password-Generator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This project is supported to Windows and Linux, however, for Windows I do have official releases but as for Linux there are no releases, you have to build it yourself.
+Moreover, The releases are only for the main branch of the project if you want to try another branch, you need to build it yourself.

 ### Installation